-Mental illness is now nearly 50% of all ill health suffered by people in Britain aged under 65, and accounts for 23% of the total burden of disease.
+Mental illness is now nearly 50% of all ill health suffered by people aged under 65 in Britain, and accounts for 23% of the total burden of disease.
 At any one time, about 16% of adults and 10% of children are affected by common mental disorders such as depression and anxiety.

 It therefore cannot make sense for the National Health Service in England to spend roughly seven times as much on bio‑physical healthcare compared to mental healthcare.
 This situation is even more astounding given that many bio-physical illnesses are lifestyle in origin and thus can best be prevented or alleviated through psychological (rather than bio-physical) means.

 When it comes to local authorities, the imbalance is even worse – far worse in fact.
 Mind, the mental health charity, has found that local authorities in England spend an average of just 1.36% of their public health budget (which is separate from the NHS England budget) on mental health … despite having a remit to prevent both physical and mental health problems in the communities they serve.

 But perhaps this is not surprising considering that, when reporting on spend for different public health priorities, local authorities file public mental health under ‘Miscellaneous’!

 In the personal opinion of the author, the main reason for this spending imbalance – however irrational – is the materialist orientation of the wider governmental/philosophical/cultural system in which healthcare is currently embedded.
 Put simply, the bio-physical is deemed to be far more important than the psychological and emotional.